sighingnow/jekyll-gitbook/_pages/Digital.md

 [Back to top](#table-of-contents)

 ## Step 2.
-Facebook Messenger Asset creation & register to Webex CC
+Facebook Messenger Asset creation & Register to Webex CC

 - Login to your respective Webex Connect UI using the provided URL https://cl1pod**X**.imiconnect.io/ (where **X** is your POD number).